-Daniel Ding, a professor in Ferris State University’s College of Arts and Sciences, traveled to China on sabbatical leave during the Fall 2008 Semester with a plan to return to Ferris with a stronger understanding of international technical communication.
+Daniel Ding, a professor in Ferris State University’s College of Arts, Sciences and Education, traveled to China on sabbatical leave during the Fall 2008 Semester with a plan to return to Ferris with a stronger understanding of international technical communication.

 Ding’s article from his sabbatical at Zhengzhou University, “When Chinese Culture Meets with Professional Communication Program in a Chinese University: Report on Professional Communication in China,” was published in Technical Communication, a journal for the Society for Technical Communication.
 The article focused on his research in China, which developed his new theory of international professional communication.
 Ding’s theories have been expressed at Ferris through his passions for teaching and writing.